-Our 2022 Movement Building Grants have been awarded.
+Our 2022 Youth-Centered Movement Building and Activism Grant has been awarded.
 View all of our grantees here.

 The Boston Women’s Fund is committed to providing multi-year funding to as many grantee partners as possible.

-For more information on BWF’s grantmaking strategies, please email us.
+For more information on our grantmaking strategies, please email us.

 Our 2023 Movement Building Grant cycle is now open!